Škoda 110 Super Sport: "Ferat"

 In 1981 it was repainted in black (with red lines around the edges) and received new front and rear fascias, the folding lights at the front were gone and replaced by two grouped into a rectangle, with a radiator grille between them; the rear lights were taken from the future Škoda 742 M and it got a new massive wing.
 The author of this Facelift was Theodor Pištěk.
-This modified car played a major role in the film The Vampire of Ferat (1981), making it known as "Ferat".
-He could also be seen in the movie The Great Movie Heist (1986) and in a white version in the movie I'll Get Up Tomorrow and Burn My Tea (1977).
+This modified car played a major role in the film The Ferat Vampire (1981), making it known as "Ferat".
+He could also be seen in the movie The Great Movie Heist (1986) and in a white version in the movie Tomorrow I'll Wake Up and Scald Myself with Tea (1977).

 It can be seen in the Škoda Auto Museum in Mladá Boleslav.